The Caesar Salad was created in the 1920s by Caesar Cardini, an Italian immigrant, and restauranteur.

 Remove and transfer croutons to a plate and set aside.

-Meanwhile, place the egg yolk, anchovy fillets, garlic, vinegar, lemon juice, Dijon, Worcestershire sauce, and Parmigiano in a food processor or blender.
+Meanwhile, place the egg yolk, anchovy fillets, garlic, vinegar, lemon juice, and Dijon in a food processor or blender.

 Process for a few seconds.

-Slowly add the oils, and process until smooth.
+Slowly add the oil, and process until smooth.

 Spoon into a bowl and place in the refrigerator until ready to use.